 The Massanutten Community has grown considerably since development began in 1971 on the private-gated residential district of Massanutten Village.
 It now consists of four master planned districts — Massanutten Village, Woodstone Meadows, Village Festival, and Massanutten Station.
 The Massanutten Village district alone looks and acts much like other towns in Rockingham County having the largest land area, lane miles of roads, housing units, assessed real estate property value, and the largest population, if visitors in timeshare units are included.
 There are now more than 2.44 million vehicles entering into the private-gated residential district, with more than 55% coming from the general public patronizing Massanutten Village businesses.

 The combination of historical factors has created many challenges for the Massanutten Community.
 Currently, the Massanutten Community lacks sufficient ways and means to balance the burden of paying for essential services among its property owners, citizens, businesses, and visitors.
 The Massanutten Community is also not eligible to receive intergovernmental assistance to help pay for essential services, which are stressed by a very large number of visitors from the general public.
 And, it lacks the ability to comprehensively plan and zone in the best interest of its citizens, to include their quality of life.
 Town incorporation of the Massanutten Community is feasible and is one way to address these issues.
 However, Massanutten Village property owners do benefit from being a private-gated district, where access by visitors from the general public can be somewhat limited and where privacy can be considered in private governance.
 Town incorporation could have a negative impact on these benefits.
 In general, therein lies both sides of the broad consideration for town incorporation.
-Section IX of the Final Report examines fourteen (14) distinct questions that citizens and property owners may wish to further consider when weighing their own pros and cons about the town incorporation of Massanutten.
+SECTION IX.
+Considerations for the Town Incorporation of Massanutten of the Final Report examines fourteen (14) distinct questions that citizens and property owners may wish to further consider when weighing their own pros and cons about the town incorporation of Massanutten.